2023 Solar Incentives Guide for Waycross, GA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
-You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC can be applied to solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
 There is no maximum amount you can claim.

-Have questions about how the ITC applies to your specific situation?
-Get in touch with your local Waycross solar panel installer to get more information.
+To best understand how the ITC may apply to you, call your local Waycross solar panel installer and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-Your local Waycross solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Your local Waycross solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives